SeanMcP/seanmcp.com/src/content/compairing-objects-maps-and-weakmaps-for-lookup-tables-in-javascript.md

 title: Compairing Objects, Maps, and WeakMaps for lookup tables in JavaScript
 description:
-  You could use an Object, but Maps are probably best for lookup tables and WeakMaps are useful for memory performance
+  You could use an Object, but Maps are probably best for lookup tables and WeakMaps are useful for memory performance.
 tags:
   - Articles
   - JavaScript